Membership

 There are five categories of membership in the association.

-Individual Active Membership covers one individual who is employed by their college or university with responsibility for religious and spiritual life on campus.
-Individuals can be part time or full time in any arrangement.
-Individual members gain access to members-only privileges, they can attend conferences at a discounted rate, and they are able to vote in business meetings.
+Institutional Membership covers individuals and multiple staff who are employed by their college or university with responsibility for religious and spiritual life on campus.
+Institutional Members can be part time or full time in any arrangement, but they must be employed by and compensated by the higher education institution.
+Institutional Active members gain access to members-only privileges, they can attend conferences at a discounted rate, and they are able to vote in Business Meetings.
+The Board of Directors may designate different levels of annual dues based on how many members from the institution are covered under an institutional membership.

 Affiliate Membership